 Any mid-sized to large-sized organization with security ops continuously uncovers a wide range of cyber risks and threats.
 Some of the things that are discovered can be relatively innocuous, while others can be downright devastating.

 It is not uncommon, for example, for our researchers here at CyberProof to come across major databases with leaked information hosted on random servers.
 In fact, we’ve seen many incidents like these – most of them don’t make it into the media.

-Let’s have a look at a few examples of the expert methods that researchers use to uncover this and other types of information.
+Let’s have a look at a few examples of the expert methods that threat intelligence analysts use to uncover this and other types of information.

 Threat Intelligence Researchers find 43 million exposed email addresses

 Earlier this year, a researcher from Vertek Corporation uncovered 43 million email addresses leaked by the command & control server of the Trik spam botnet.
 In this case, the researchers used automated data gathering techniques and found that one of the groups behind this operation misconfigured its server and left its content accessible to anyone with the ability to gain access to the IP directly.

 A different method of finding similar information is using a technique of analyzing dedicated malware drop zones,.
 A drop zone is a publicly writable directory on a server in the Internet that serves as an exchange point for keylogger data: the malware running on a compromised machine sends all stolen credentials to the drop zone, where the attacker can acquire the stolen data and abuse it.

 Alternative approaches to information gathering